Last updated 1 September 2021

 Commercial manufacture of controlled drugs

-The offences relating to the commercial manufacture of controlled drugs in commercial, marketable and trafficable quantities are set out in div 305 of the Cth Criminal Code.
+The offences relating to the commercial manufacture of controlled drugs in commercial, marketable and traffickable quantities are set out in div 305 of the Cth Criminal Code.

 Pre-trafficking in controlled precursors

 Precursors are generally the raw ingredient chemicals (e.g. ephedrine, pseudoephedrine and lysergic acid) used to make certain controlled drugs.
 Pre-trafficking in these substances is an offence (div 306 Cth Criminal Code).
-Pre-trafficking includes selling, manufacturing or possessing the relevant substance, with the intention or belief it will be used for the manufacture of a controlled drug.
-The substances and amounts that are controlled precursor chemicals are defined in reg 5C of the Regulations.
+Pre-trafficking includes manufacturing the relevant substance with the intention of selling any of it to another person, believing that the person intends to use any of the substance to manufacture a controlled drug (s 306.1 Cth Criminal Code).
+The substances and amounts that are controlled precursor chemicals are defined in reg 13 of the Cth Regulations.
 New or additional substances can be added to this list quickly by interim regulations and emergency declarations.

 Import and export offences of controlled substances

-The offences for the importing, exporting and possession of border controlled drugs, plants and precursors are contained in div 307 of the Cth Criminal Code.
+The offence for the importing, exporting and possessions of border-controlled drugs, plants and precursors are contained in div 307 of the Cth Criminal Code.

 Possession of controlled substances offences

-- the knowledge of or intent to control.
+- knowledge of or intent to control the thing.

 For some minor drug possession offences, relevant offenders can still be diverted from the criminal justice system into state-based diversionary programs run under state laws.